IkennaConsulting/patterns-for-api-delivery/code_generation.md

 # Code Generation Controls

 ## Why?
+- Ensure that your API definition can be used to generate SDKs if required
+- Generate SDKs/Server stubs:
   - To improve the developer experience for API consumers: client SDKs
-- To reduce the chance of drift between the API definition and the implementation: server stubs
+  - To reduce the chance of drift between the API definition and the implementation: server stubs (server boiler plate)

 ## The solution
-- Use a code generation library
+- Use a code generation library to generate code from your API definition

 ## Benefits
 - Lower cognitive load for API consumers 'SDK first experience'
-- Save development time for API consumers and API developers
+- Save development time for API consumers and API producers
 - Reduce drift

 ## How to do it - the code